egovernment/eregistrations/documentation/styles.md

 ### Common eRegistration styles (Prototype) file organization

-All cross eRegistrations, styles are placed in eRegistrations project in css folders:
+All cross eRegistrations, styles are divided into main sections:

 1. **Basic** - directly in *eregistrations/css* folder, contains all defauld, basic style files, such as *base*, *forms*, *table*.
 2. **Components** - *eregistrations/css/components* folder, contains all, reusable and non-reusable components files, such as *section-priamary* or *container-with-nav*.